sifulan-access-federation/ifirexman-training/guides/idp.md

     --wait ifirexman/ifirexman-shibboleth-idp
     ```

-10. When the IdP is ready, you can access the IdP's metadata at `https://idp.ifirexman.edu/idp/shibboleth` (replace `idp.ifirexman.edu` with the actual sub-domain for the IdP).
+10. When the IdP is ready, you can access the IdP's metadata at `https://idp.ifirexman.edu/idp/shibboleth` (replace `idp.ifirexman.edu` with the actual subdomain for the IdP).
 Copy/download the metadata and register it at the Federation Manager (Jagger).

 ## Uninstalling the Chart